satsHIVE/satsHIVE-clock/README.md

 - Arduino IDE - You should use TTGO LoRa32-OLED V1 as a board in the IDE.
 The T-Display don't have it's own record yet.

+- [ESP32 v 1.0.6](https://dl.espressif.com/dl/package_esp32_index.json) - I was only able to use the board with this specific version of the library.

 - Wireless - The board can connect to a wireless network to sync the time and data we need for the clock.

 - Screen refresh - Currently, the on-screen data is being refreshed at predefined intervals in "// Loop" part.
 This means that the time on the screen may be a bit off.